dominodatalab/ADaM_Standard_Code/README.md

-# Domino Data Lab ADaM and TFL repository
+# Domino Data Lab ADaM and TFL standard macro repo

 This repo contains ADaM and TFL standard macros for the Domino Data Lab clinical demo.